-- 1. Must be a graduate of a medical school in the United States or Canada approved by the Liaison Committee for Medical Education (LCME) or by the Committee on Accreditation of Canadian Medical Schools (CACMS).
-Medical degrees obtained through a non-Canadian international medical school will be accepted only if the resident matches directly into a Canadian Plastic Surgery Residency through CaRMS. - 2.
-Medical degrees obtained through an international medical school (IMGs) will be accepted only if the resident matches directly into a Canadian Plastic Surgery Residency through CaRMS (Canadian Residency Matching System), completing prerequisite training in the below accepted surgical specialties in Canada to be eligible to match into a United States Independent plastic surgery residency training programs only if the resident: - Matches into an accepted prerequisite surgical training through CaRMS; - Obtains Canadian Board certification by the RCPSC in the accepted surgical specialty; and - Is eligible for United States certification in the same surgical specialty.
-The resident must submit a letter from the ABMS member board indicating eligibility to the examination and certification process. - 3.
-All residency training programs must be accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC) for the entire length of training. - 4.
-Pre-requisite training must be completed in no more than two residency programs.
-Residents who are completing, or have completed, general surgery residency training (and other surgical specialties) and applying for an Independent plastic surgery residency training position must: - Complete the last three years of general surgery residency training, or training in any other surgical specialty, in the same program, with progressive responsibility. - Obtain certification by the Royal College of Physicians and Surgeons of Canada (RCPSC). - Obtain a letter from the prerequisite Program Director or Department Chair attesting to the resident is completing their prerequisite residency training, including exact dates of training and the year levels to be completed and the resident is in good standing. - 5.
-Residents must complete 48 weeks of clinical training per year averaged over the length of the training. - 6.
+- 1. Must be a graduate of a medical school in the United States or Canada approved by the Liaison Committee for Medical Education (LCME) or by the Committee on Accreditation of Canadian Medical Schools (CACMS). - 2.
+Medical degrees obtained through a non-Canadian international medical school will be accepted only if the resident matches directly into a Canadian Plastic Surgery Residency through CaRMS. - 3.
+Must have entered Canadian Plastic Surgery Training through the Canadian Resident Matching Service (CaRMS). - 4.
+Complete 48 weeks of clinical training per year, averaged over the length of the training. - 5.
+Train in a residency program accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC) for the entire length of residency training. - 6.
 Must successfully obtain certification in plastic surgery by the RCPSC.
 (ABPS Written Examination results will not be provided until receipt of RCPSC certification). - 7.
 ABPS Certification must be achieved within eight years after successful completion of plastic surgery residency training.
 Refer to the ABPS Admissibility Policy for details.